bevyengine/rfcs/rfcs/45-stageless.md

 - Implement conditions.
   - Define the trait (i.e. `IntoRunCondition`) and blanket implement it for compatible functions.
   - Implement `.run_if` descriptor method.
-  - Include condition accesses when doing ambuigity checks.
+  - Include condition accesses when doing ambiguity checks.

   - Include condition accesses when executor checks if systems can run.
   - Add inlined condition evaluation step in the executor.
 - Implement storing and retrieving systems (and schedules) from a resource.